News & Media

 BASF Innovation Collaboration Day 2024

 BASF in the UK wants to hear from start-ups and early-stage companies developing innovative and sustainable solutions.
-Interested companies concerning technologies in Enzyme innovation or Agritech innovation are invited to apply by 16 May 2024.
+Interested companies concerning technologies in Enzyme innovation or Agritech innovation were invited to apply by 31 May 2024.
+Applications have now closed.

 Darren Budd, a person in an office smiling